runners4tme/aspiration/README.md

 README
 ==

-A simple app for sharing ideas
+A simple app for sharing ideas!